 An example: When I am done with my work, I will go to bed.

 – ‘When I am done with my work’ – dependent clause which is not able to stand alone

 – ‘I will go to bed’ – independent clause which can stand alone.

-Try to Learn Prefix to Guess the Meanings of Words
+Learn Prefix to Guess the Meaning of Words

 |anti||against/opposed to||anti-war, anti-racist|

 |de||reverse or change||de-classify, decontaminated, demotivate|

 |dis||reverse or remove||disagree, displeasure, disqualify|